Military War Crimes Cases and Cases Arising in Areas of Combat Operations – Military Defense Lawyer

 - An Air Force officer accused of refusing the mandatory Anthrax vaccine in Iraq (UCMJ Article 92)(case dropped prior to charging).

-- An Army enlisted member accused of insubordinate conduct and disobeying a superior commissioned officer (UCMJ Articles 90 and 91).
+- An Army deployed enlisted member accused of insubordinate conduct and disobeying a superior commissioned officer (UCMJ Articles 90 and 91).

 - Military members accused of AWOL, desertion and missing movement associated with combat deployments (UCMJ Articles 85, 86, 87).